-The undisputed dominance of EPS in the Serbian electricity market29.
-March 2019. / News Serbia Energy
+The undisputed dominance of EPS in the Serbian electricity market, News Serbia Energy

 In Serbia, electricity market for households has been liberalized for almost four years, while for the high and medium voltage consumers it was liberalized from 2013 and 2014, respectively.
 However, Elektroprivreda Srbije, EPS, still covers its most significant part.
 EPS practically holds a monopoly, as it supplies about 98 percent of the total market.
 In addition, when it comes to household supply, this largest public company in Serbia covers almost the entire supply.

 Although the legal framework for electricity market opening has been prepared, it takes time for other suppliers to strengthen their market position.

 In addition, it should be borne in mind that the regulated supply price in Serbia is below economically justified, which means it is far below the price other suppliers could offer.